ROS-Aerial/aerial_robotic_landscape/docs/education_and_tutorial.md

 * Self-Driving Car Specialization: If you are interested in learning more about SLAM (Simultaneous Localization and Mapping) and sensors, this specialization is tailored for self-driving cars but the theory can be useful for drones as well.
 Link: <https://www.coursera.org/specializations/self-driving-cars>
 * Autonomous Navigation for Flying Robots: This older course is still highly relevant for anyone interested in autonomous navigation for flying robots.
 It offers valuable insights and knowledge.
 Link: <https://www.edx.org/course/autonomous-navigation-for-flying-robots>
 * Drone Dojo: For those looking to build their own drones, Drone Dojo provides useful instructions and courses to get started on DIY drone projects.
 Link: <https://dojofordrones.com/>
+* ETHx: Autonomous Mobile Robots: This course focuses on the principles of autonomous navigation and control of mobile robots, which could also be applicable for autonomy of drones.
+It covers topics such as perception, localization, planning, and control, which are essential for enabling robots to operate autonomously in dynamic environments.
+You can audit the course material for free with limited access.
+Link: <https://www.edx.org/learn/autonomous-robotics/eth-zurich-autonomous-mobile-robots>

 ## Working list
 _This list contains some resources that we haven't included in the overview.
 Remove the item once it has been included_